 Although the word is used in abundance, because the term is slang, it is not a word that would be used in a sentence.
 It would, most often, appear on the draft of a story.

 Other Common Journalism Terms

-- Stet - Derived from Latin, it means Let it Stand, as in, let the original copy go as written.
-This is often the hardest word for a copy editor to use with a journalist eager to do a re-write.
+Stet: Derived from Latin, it means Let it Stand, as in, let the original copy go as written.
+It is often the hardest word for a copy editor to use with a journalist eager to do a re-write.

 Retraction: A withdrawal of a previously-published story or fact.